Tricolored Blackbird, Agelaius tricolor

 Tricolored Blackbird

-Above and below, first-summer male Tricolors resemble adults, except that some black appears in the white fringe.
+Above and below, first-summer male Tricolors resemble adults, except that some feathers can be brown, as above, and some black appears in the white fringe.

 Tricolored Blackbird